AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/create-campaign.md

 When a logged-in user visits the site, a personalization request is sent to AJO.
 Based on the user's stitched identity and profile attributes (like ZIP code and annual income), the decision policy evaluates all available offers.
 It applies the selection strategy and ranking logic to determine the best match.

-The result is a tailored set of offers, returned as HTML content, and displayed to the user in a carousel on the website — creating a seamless, real-time personalized experience.
+The result is a tailored set of offers, returned as HTML content, and displayed to the user in a carousel on the website, creating a seamless, real-time personalized experience.

 ## High-Level Steps to Create a Campaign in AJO

 1. **Create a Channel Configuration**
-   Define where and how the offers will appear (e.g., web page with code-based experience).
+   Define where and how the offers appear (for example, a web page with code-based experience).
    - **Name**: `finwise-web-personalization`
   Identifies this configuration for FinWise's personalized web offer delivery.